 ASC 220, Comprehensive Income, requires disclosure of all components of comprehensive income (loss).
 Comprehensive income (loss) is defined as the change in stockholders' equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
-Comprehensive losses for the periods ended June 30, 2012 and 2011 includes the reported net loss, and an estimate of the change in the cumulative translation adjustment account of \$0 and \$46,849, respectively.
+Comprehensive losses for the periods ended June 30, 2012 and 2011 includes the reported net loss, and the change in the cumulative translation adjustment account of \$10,029 and \$46,849, respectively.